Privacy Policy

 • Location data — approximate location inferred from IP address; precise geolocation only if you use map features and grant browser permission.

-• Cookie and tracking data — as described in Section 8 below.
+• Cookie and browser-storage data — as described in Section 8 below.

 1.3 Information from Third-Party Sources